You are currently on the:CMHA National

-Fiona works as a public servant by day and is an avid volunteer and musician by night.
-She dedicates her time to helping others and is grateful to be working with such a hard-working, dedicated board on all things related to mental health and wellness.
-Fiona has been on the CMHA-YT Board of Directors for three years.
-She also sits on the Board of Directors for Yukon Cares – a non-profit organization aiding in the global refugee crisis through sponsorship and resettlement of refugees – as well as on the Paradise Music Society Board.
-When not working or volunteering, you can find her walking her dogs on one of the many great trails in and around Whitehorse, Yukon, or playing and making music.
+Fiona is a public servant by day and performer by night.
+She dedicates a lot of her time to helping others in various capacities and on several non-profit boards.
+She is grateful to be involved with such a hard-working, dedicated board that is CMHA-YT on all things related to mental health and wellness.
+Fiona has been on the CMHA-YT Board of Directors for six years.
+When not working or volunteering, you can find her walking her dog on one of the many great trails in and around Whitehorse, writing poetry and songs, playing music at open mic nights, and doing drag performances.
 Her favourite quote is “The measure of love, is love without measure”.

 Tiffanie Tasane – Executive Director

 Tiffanie’s classic Yukon story includes visiting the territory one summer many moons ago and never leaving.
 A Trent University graduate in English and Women’s Studies, her previous work experience includes Family Education, working with victims of violence and kitchen design.
 She was drawn to work with CMHA-YT fueled by her passion to achieve parity between mental health and physical health.
 Other passions include cooking (and eating!), gardening and literature.

 Coral brings to CMHA-Yukon an interdisciplinary research and teaching background.
 She earned her Master’s in Environmental Studies and graduate diploma in Environmental/Sustainability Education at York University.
 Her previous work experience includes executive directorships in Yukon not for profits, research and teaching.
 Coral’s path to CMHA-Yukon began many years ago working in the Downtown Eastside of Vancouver in a vocational services office.
 She can be found in her free time walking her dogs, painting, gaming with her daughter and learning to longboard.